[L. pulsus, beating]

 A pulse in which beats vary in force.

-SYN: asymmetrical radial pulse
+SYN: SEE: asymmetrical radial pulse

 A slow pulse resulting from parasympathetic influence on heart rate, mediated by the vagus nerve.